SimTheGreat/udacity-intro-to-programming/README.md

 <h1>case studies</h1>
 <h2><a href="https://github.com/simsalabim1/intro-to-programming-nd/tree/master/my-html-Summary-master">my html summary</a></h2>
-this was not a project but you did have to submit it in a lab wich atmaticly sees if it meets the requirments. here is my certificate:<br>
+this was not a project but you did have to submit it in a lab wich atmaticly sees if it meets the requirments.
+<h2><a href="https://github.com/simsalabim1/intro-to-programming-nd/tree/master/Rock-paper-scissors-master">rock paper scissors</a></h2>
+this project was not mandetory but fun to make

+here is my certificate:<br>
 <img src="photo.png">